 If you’re planning on a fall succession, you’ll need to start those corms in late June or early July, and have shade cloth on hand to get them through warm summer days.
 (I still have not gotten it together enough to try out a fall succession, so I have no additional notes on this.
 I just know it can be done because I’ve seen other Zone 3 growers do it).

 Yes!
 And in a way, it’s actually better that you do.
 The first year I tried ranunculus, part of the reason I failed was that I planted them in a flower bed that had a lot of competition from weeds and nonsense perennials.
 The soil mix in containers means you’ll get better results.

-Last year (2020) I devoted a raised bed to them and I got great results.
-So whether you’re planting in ground, in containers, or as part of a square foot garden, it can work.
+In 2020, I devoted a raised bed to them and I got great results.
+So whether you’re planting in-ground, in containers, or as part of a square foot garden, it can work.

 In short, the process is similar to how you save and store dahlia tubers.
 Once they’ve died back and yellowed, carefully pull the corm back and gently remove excess soil.
 Let them dry in the sun, then try and remove more excess soil.
-Store in a box with peat moss over the winter in a cool, dry, and dark place.
+Once the corms are completely dried you can put them in a box, bag, or anything that won’t have excess moisture and store them in a dry place.

 It’s definitely worth it to pull and save your ranunculus corms.
 This year when I did it, I found that a lot of my corms grew baby corms, and a surprising number even had 2-3 babies!
 With the price of ranunculus corms these days, this is an economic way to grow your stock.
 (Just please don’t save things like Butterfly ranunculus corms that have patents on them that say that you cannot save them).